Here’s a look at the life of former Japanese Prime Minister Shinzo Abe.

-Father: Shintaro Abe, former Secretary General of the LDP
+Father: Shintaro Abe, former Secretary General of the Liberal Democratic Party (LDP)

 Marriage: Akie (Matsuzaki) Abe (1987-2022, his death)

 Education: Seiki University, B.S. in Political Science, 1977; Attended the University of Southern California, 1978-1979

 He was Japan’s first prime minister born after WWII.

 His grandfather, Nobusuke Kishi, was Japan’s prime minister from 1957 to 1960.

-1964-1972 - His great uncle, Eisuke Sato, is prime minister.
+Abe’s great uncle, Eisuke Sato, was prime minister from 1964 to 1972.
 Sato is also a Nobel Peace Prize recipient.

 1977-1979 - Travels to the United States to study politics at the University of Southern California.

 1993 - Abe is elected to Japan’s House of Representatives.

-1999 - Becomes director of the Committee on Health and Welfare and also director of the Liberal Democratic Party's (LDP) Social Affairs Division.
+1999 - Becomes director of the Committee on Health and Welfare and also director of the LDP’s Social Affairs Division.

 2000-2003 - Is the deputy chief cabinet secretary of the LDP.